 Rights and Responsibilities upon Disenrollment

 - To leave our plan, in most cases you can simply enroll in another health plan during an available election period.
-Any member can disenroll during Medicare’s Annual Election Period, October 15 – December 7.
+Anyone can choose to disenroll during Medicare’s Annual Election Period, October 15 – December 7, or during the Medicare Advantage Open Enrollment Period from January 1 – March 31.
+You can also disenroll if you have a Special Election Period.

 - If you want to switch from one of our plans with prescription drug coverage to Original Medicare without a Medicare prescription drug plan, however, you must contact Member Relations and ask to be disenrolled.
 Or you can call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, seven days a week.
 TTY users should call 1-877-486-2048.